michalosman/chat-app/README.md

 # Chat App

 Realtime **Chat App** created with MERN stack.
-There's also an alternative backend version using an SQL database.
+There's also an alternative backend version using a SQL database.

 ## Features